Carms-dev/gegi-law-gatsby-netlify/content/cases/ra-v-dr-raza-khan-medicine-professional-corp.md

 ---
 isCornerstone: false
-caseName: RA v Dr. Raza Khan Medicine Professional Corp.
+caseName: RA v.
+Dr. Raza Khan Medicine Professional Corp.
 citation: 2014 HRTO  1274
 description: The applicant is a transgender man who has brought an Application alleging that the respondents discriminated against him in the